SssngM/group-five-serverless-function/README.md

   $ flask run

   to seed the database

+    create the db in psql once
+    $ createdb group_five

+    then run
     $ python3 seed.py
     comment or uncoment the following lines at the bottom of the file as needed